Lightnet/jsvuegunui/docs/timegraph.md

+# Information:
+    Not used.
+Outdate.
+Used by gun RAD format. https://gun.eco/docs/RAD

 //gun.get('@').time((data, key, time)=>{ // subscribe to all incoming posts
 	//console.log(data);
     // data might be a soul that you have to GET, I haven't made `time` be chainable yet